-On 11/10, according to intelligence daily report, B3 Field Front fell for the subterfuge: After evaluating the situation and with American units seemingly withdrawing to the east of Pleime, B3 Field Front decided to regain its early advantage with an attack; the target once again was the Pleime CIDG Camp; the division headquarters set the date for attack at 16 November, and issued orders to its three regiments to regroup in assembly areas for reorganization, re-equipment and rehearsals.
+On 11/10, according to the intelligence daily report, B3 Field Front fell for the subterfuge: After evaluating the situation and with American units seemingly withdrawing to the east of Pleime, B3 Field Front decided to regain its early advantage with an attack; the target once again was the Pleime CIDG Camp; the division headquarters set the date for attack at 16 November, and issued orders to its three regiments to regroup in assembly areas for reorganization, re-equipment and rehearsals.

-On 11/12, again through General Larsen’s order, General Knowles made preparation to insert a battalion – 1/7 Air Cavalry Bn – on the footstep of Chu Pong nearby the position of 66th Regiment once the three regiment were issued the order to move in to staging areas in order to retain them there to allow B-52’s to have sufficient time to reach their targets.
+On 11/12, again through General Larsen’s order, General Knowles made preparation to insert a battalion – 1/7 Air Cavalry Bn – on the footstep of Chu Pong nearby the position of 66th Regiment once the three regiments were issued the order to move in to staging areas in order to retain them there to allow B-52’s to have sufficient time to reach their targets.

 On 11/14, when intelligence source revealed that B3 Field Front ordered the units to move in staging areas, J3/MACV notified to B-52’s to get to the targets located at YA 8702 which was the coordinates of the center of mass of B3 Field Front forces vicinity YA 8702 and to drop the first wave of bombs at noon on 11/15, while 1/7 Air Cavalry Battalion was ordered to land at LZ X-Ray to hold enemy units instead of moving out to attack Pleime immediately.
 Intelligence source reported that some recon parties and transportation units already had moved out at dawn of that day.